biopython/biopython.github.io/wiki/Contributing.md

 trying to deal with the myriad of different ways to try and structure source code comments.

-However, there are a few tricks to make your documentation look it's best.
+However, there are a few tricks to make your documentation look its best.
 The main ones are:

 -   Modules, classes and function documentation should start with a one